umeshkumhar/terraform-provider-backupdr/docs/data-sources/plan.md

 page_title: "backupdr_plan Data Source - terraform-provider-backupdr"
 subcategory: ""
 description: |-
-  This data source can be used to read information about a BackupDR Plan.
+  This data source can be used to read information about a backup plan.
 It displays the backup plan ID as shown in the Management console > Manage > Backup Plans page.
 ---

 # backupdr_plan (Data Source)

-This data source can be used to read information about a BackupDR Plan.
-It displays the backup plan ID as shown in the Management console > Manage > Backup Plans page.
+This data source can be used to read information about a backup plan.
+It displays the backup plan ID as shown in the **Management console** > **Manage** > **Backup Plans** page.

 ## Example Usage